a-mhamdi/mlpy/README.md

 > docker pull abmhamdi/mlpy
 > ```
 >
-> This may take a while, as it will download source code, `python3` image, and install all necessary dependencies.
+> This may take a while, as it will download source code, `python3` image, and all necessary system dependencies.

 ## How to control the containers: